-Ghost bat population numbers are declining and it has now been declared a threatened species.
+Ghost bat population numbers are declining and the species has now been declared a threatened species.
 We know next to nothing about the ghost bat and this makes it very difficult to protect them.
 Using new technological advances we are deciphering the ghost bat's social communication to uncover necessary information on social structure, behaviour and movements.
-The result will be more targeted threatened species management plans and the development of an innovative low disturbance monitoring methods that uses social calls to indicate important colony events including reproduction and disturbance.
+The result will be more targeted threatened species management plans and the development of an innovative low disturbance monitoring methods that uses social calls to indicate important colony events such as reproduction and disturbance.
 Your pledges will buy sound recording backpacks that will be worn by ghost bats and will allow us to collect important demographic information about the producers of the calls and their vocal reactions to a variety of aural and visual stimuli allowing us to determine the function of each social call.

 Eerie high-pitched calls emanate across the northern Australian night.
 The source is the ghost bat (Macroderma gigas), a large carnivorous ‘micro’ bat that lives in caves during the day and forages in tropical woodlands at night.
 It is among the most distinctive of Australian bats, but we know very little about this iconic and threatened mammal.
 What we do know tells us that the ghost bat is a highly unique species with a particularly unusual social lifestyle.
 Where else do you find top-level predators living together in such high numbers in a confined space!?